rtmigo/xrandom_dart/README.md

 `nextInt` generates an integer in range 0.0≤x<max.

-The dart:math severely limits the range for its `Random`: the `max` argument should not exceed 4294967296.

-Xrandom does not have this limitation.
-The `max` can be any positive `int`.
-Therefore, it **is possible to generate as huge numbers as needed**.
-This is true for any of the Xrandom library classes on any platform.

 ``` dart
 Xrandom().nextInt(9999999999);  // no problem
 Random().nextInt(9999999999);  // throws exception: value is too large
 ```

+Xrandom does not limit the `max` argument: it can be any positive `int`.
+Therefore, it **is possible to generate as huge numbers as needed**.
+This is true for any of the Xrandom library classes on any platform.

 ### `nextInt32()` and `nextInt64()`